 The pandemic also forced us to change the way we do business.
 Beyond the new safety measures to ensure everyone stayed healthy, we had to manage much longer lead times and material sell-outs.
 Constant client communication is part of our process, so we were always able to keep everyone in the know and on the same page.
 Flexibility has become a common theme this year, and our clients definitely embodied that idea.

-We were fortunate to work on many cool projects this year: a main floor renovation, a whole house remodel, a master bedroom wing new build, a large outdoor living space, many offices and exercise rooms, and we even turned a grain silo into an art studio.
-We will be highlighting these projects on our website next year so be sure to connect with us on Instagram or Facebook, or sign up for our enewsletter so you don’t miss a thing.
+We were fortunate to work on many cool projects this year: the main floor renovation, a whole house remodel, a master bedroom wing new build, a large outdoor living space, many offices, and exercise rooms, and we even turned a grain silo into an art studio.
+We will be highlighting these projects on our website next year so be sure to connect with us on Instagram or Facebook or sign up for our e-newsletter so you don’t miss a thing.
 We also have many projects on the list for 2021, with most of our clients focused on large, high-quality renovations that address the inefficiencies or annoyances they have been living with for years.
 We are grateful that former and new clients continue to trust us to create the home of their dreams.

 Here at Steve Gray Renovations, we feel that the pandemic has brought the importance of family to the forefront.
 People are investing in creating comfortable spaces for themselves and their loved ones, and are recommitting to that sense of connected family and community.
 It’s funny – Deanna and I have always been homebodies, so we started renovating our home around our daily comfort years ago.
 We find being a part of this process for our clients inspiring, helping them imagine and create the perfect space for them.
 How lucky are we?

 The Steve Gray Renovations Team wishes you and your family happiness and health in these last few weeks of a difficult year, and well into 2021.